Access to medicine and health supplies are a key component of essential health care in any community.

 Please use the white arrows below to complete the donation process.

-MAP International, funded by a grant from Georgia Baptist Health Care Ministry Foundation (GBHCMF), provides critically needed medicines for uninsured and under-insured people in Atlanta who have fallen through the cracks of the healthcare system.
+MAP International, funded by a grant from Georgia Baptist Health Care Ministry Foundation (GBHCMF), provides critically needed medicines for uninsured and under-insured people in and around Atlanta who have fallen through the cracks of the healthcare system.

 Donating medical supplies to MAP International is easy.